Vonng/pigsty/docs/t-prepare.md

 ## Meta Provisioning

-Pigsty requires [admin node](c-arch.md#management node) as the control center of the entire environment and provides [infrastructure](c-arch#infrastructure) services.
+Pigsty requires an [meta node](c-arch.md#meta-node) as the admin controller of the entire environment and provides [infrastructure](c-arch#infrastructure) services.

-The minimum number of **management nodes** is 1.
-The sandbox environment uses 1 management node by default.
-Pigsty's infrastructure is deployed as **replicas** on multiple management nodes, with the exception of DCS (Consul/Etcd), which exists as Quorum.
-Pigsty's database cluster requires the use of DCS for high availability functionality, and you can Use a DCS cluster that is automatically deployed on the management node, or use an external DCS cluster.
-When using Pigsty's built-in DCS cluster, you must use an odd number of management nodes, and it is recommended to use at least 3 management nodes in **production environments** to fully ensure the availability of DCS services.
+The minimum number of **meta nodes** is 1.
+The sandbox environment uses 1 meta node by default.
+Pigsty's infrastructure is deployed as **replicas** on multiple meta nodes, with the exception of DCS (Consul/Etcd), which exists as Quorum.
+Pigsty's database cluster requires the use of DCS for high availability functionality, and you can Use a DCS cluster that is automatically deployed on the meta node, or use an external DCS cluster.
+When using Pigsty's built-in DCS cluster, you must use an odd number of meta nodes, and it is recommended to use at least 3 meta nodes in **production environments** to fully ensure the availability of DCS services.

-Users should ensure that they can **login** to the management node and can log in to other database nodes via `ssh` with `sudo` or `root` privileges from the management node using [admin user](#admin user provisioned).
-Users should ensure that they have direct or indirect **access to port 80** of the management node to access the user interface provided by Pigsty.
+Users should ensure that they can **login** to the meta node and can log in to other database nodes via `ssh` with `sudo` or `root` privileges from the meta node using [admin user](#admin user provisioned).
+Users should ensure that they have direct or indirect **access to port 80** of the meta node to access the user interface provided by Pigsty.

-- [x] Number of administrative nodes: odd number, at least one
+- [x] Number of meta nodes: odd number, at least one
-- [x] Ability to log in to the management node using the administrator user
+- [x] Ability to log in to the meta node using the administrator user
-- [x] Ability to access port 80 of the management node via browser (directly or indirectly)
+- [x] Ability to access port 80 of the meta node via browser (directly or indirectly)
 - [x] **admin user** can log in to the database node remotely `ssh` from the admin node and execute `sudo` (including itself)